Kameleoon/openfeature-dotnet/README.md

     .Build();
 ```

-### Data.Conversion
+### Data.Type.Conversion

-Use `Data.Conversion` to track a [`Conversion`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/csharp-sdk/#conversion) for a visitor.
-The `Data.Conversion` field has the following parameters:
+Use `Data.Type.Conversion` to track a [`Conversion`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/csharp-sdk/#conversion) for a visitor.
+The `Data.Type.Conversion` field has the following parameters:

 | Parameter | Type | Description |
 |-----------| ---- | ----------- |